 Face-Framing Blonde Strips on Dark Hair

-This bold contrast of dark brunette hair with blonde face-framing strips is high-fashion yet surprisingly wearable.
-It’s edgy, playful, and one of the most striking ideas for brunettes straight styles of the season.
-With sleek styling, the bold contrast feels sharp and deliberate, almost sculptural.
+This is a daring juxtaposition of the dark brunette hair and blonde face-framing strips which is a high-fashion but surprisingly wearable.
+It is cool, flirtatious and one of the most compelling brunette straight styles of the season.
+A sleek and stylish product, the contrast is bold and, almost sculptural, sharp and purposeful.

 Natural Chestnut with Windswept Texture

-Chestnut shades are relatively easy to care for – I’ve found that using a shine oil, like the Gisou Honey Infused Hair Oil, keeps the tone luminous and strands healthy.
-A soft-bristle brush also helps maintain the natural texture without frizz.
+The shades of chestnut are comparatively easy to maintain – I have discovered that a shine oil, such as the Gisou Honey Infused Hair Oil, maintains the shade bright and the locks in excellent form.
+A brush with soft bristles will also be good to keep the natural texture not frizzly.

 Bronzed Balayage with Natural Depth